 - Authorised Lay Ministers will work with the authorisation and support of the Incumbent (or Priest in Charge or Vicar in a Team Ministry) and PCC, and be accountable to the Incumbent

 - ALMs will be selected by clergy and lay people together

-- Those selected will attend diocesan training, including sessions for the whole team.
+- Those selected will attend diocesan designed training

 - ALMs are encouraged to celebrate God’s gifts of ministry and renew their own commitment annually at a deanery celebration with other ministers, lay and ordained.